MLeidel/Acme/README.md

 ## A note about settings

-Neo has only 12 settings you can change:
+Acme has only 12 settings you can change:

 1. Your homepage URL (you have to pick one, the browser doesn't have one)
 2. The search engine with query string of your choice